 I try giving something back.
 Cooking, being extra social, buying you a drink when we go out, little things that will reflect the message that I really appreciate that you're hosting me.

-I have been couchsurfing for over 4 years now, and I've stayed at dozens of hosts and hosted some people myself.
+I have been couchsurfing for over 6 years now, and I've stayed at more than a hundred hosts and hosted plenty of people myself.
 It is very easy for me to tell other people that I find Couchsurfing one of the best concepts of the last decade.

 The general trust level is just amazing, and because of that openness and the honesty in the things people put on their profile surfing has ALWAYS been an awesome experience.
 I haven't had a single negative encounter.
 In fact, I've met some amazing people who I would love to meet again someday, sincerely hoping that "it's a small world".

 Currently I'm at the point of self-rediscovery.
-I'm throwing things up on the wall to see what sticks..
-So far I found out that I enjoy the things mentioned at the top, right under my profile pic.
+I'm throwing things up on the wall to see what sticks.
+So far I found out that I enjoy the things mentioned at the top, under "about me".

 Music is a big passion in my life.
 I'm always collecting tracks, be it Funk, Techno, Hip Hop, Korean Soul, Japanese Surf Rock from the '60, anything groovy and danceable really.
-I travel with my complete (digital) music collection and am always ready to DJ at parties.
+I travel with my complete (digital) music collection and am always ready to DJ.
 Just ask me!